On the foundations and applications of Lorentz-Finsler Geometry: Applications in Everyday Physics

-For example, when $\eta$ is spacelike for $Q_1$ and $Q_2$ the reflection is forbidden.
-Moreover, if the cones point out in consistent oriented directions at $\eta$, two refracted trajectories would appear, see Fig.~\ref{f_2refracted}.
+For example, when $\eta$ is spacelike for $Q_1$ and $Q_2$, the reflection is forbidden.
+Moreover, if the cones point out in consistently oriented directions at $\eta$, two refracted trajectories would appear, see Fig.~\ref{f_2refracted}.
 In this case, only one of them is minimizing (a fact determined again by orientations) providing then a Snell geodesic.
-Otherwise, no refracted one can appear, see\footnote{In these figures, past cones (which were not considered in $\C$) are depicted and filled for an easier comparison with usual relativistic diagrams.} Fig.~\ref{f_NOrefracted}. \eit
+In case of non-consistent orientation, no refracted one can appear, see Fig.~\ref{f_NOrefracted}.\footnote{In these figures, past cones (which were not considered in $\C$) are depicted and filled for an easier comparison with usual relativistic diagrams.} \eit

 All these possibilities are analyzed in \cite[\S 5]{JMPS25}, as well as the corresponding causality in such discontinuous media \cite[\S 6]{JMPS25}.
 About the latter, it is worth pointing out the higher technical difficulty of the Lorentz-Finsler case in comparison with the Lorentz one, stressed in the proof of \cite[Lemma 6.6]{JMPS25}.